dbhi/dbhi/README.md

 ---

-Ready-to-use [docker](https://www.docker.com/) images are available at [hub.docker.com/r/aptman/dbhi](https://hub.docker.com/r/aptman/dbhi/).
+Ready-to-use container images (for [docker](https://www.docker.com/)/[podman](https://podman.io/)) are available at [hub.docker.com/r/aptman/dbhi](https://hub.docker.com/r/aptman/dbhi/).
 These images include all the required dependencies to evaluate the design flow with lightweight, open and free tools.

 Images provided by [docker-library/official-images](https://github.com/docker-library/official-images#architectures-other-than-amd64) are used to build manifests for `amd64`, `arm64v8` and `arm32v7` platforms.
 Currently, all the images are based on `Ubuntu 18.04 (bionic)`.
 See [github.com/dbhi/docker](https://github.com/dbhi/docker) for further details.